The Garden Hotline

 - Natural Yard Care (also in multiple languages)

 The Garden Hotline services and brochures are provided through the Natural Soil Building Program and are free to residents of King County and those serviced by the Saving Water Partnership and the Cascade Water Alliance.
 The brochures are also available online at our website and through our partners at the Saving Water Partnership and Seattle Public Utilities.

-The Garden Hotline and Natural Soil Building Program are managed by Seattle Tilth and sponsored by Seattle Public Utilities, the Local Hazardous Waste Management Program (LHWMP) in King County, the Cascade Water Alliance and the Saving Water Partnership.
+The Garden Hotline and Natural Soil Building Program are managed by Tilth Alliance and sponsored by Seattle Public Utilities, the Local Hazardous Waste Management Program (LHWMP) in King County, the Cascade Water Alliance and the Saving Water Partnership.